vantezzen/react-cookie-banner/README.md

 }
 ```

-### 4. Show a floating consent info (optional)
+### 4. Show a floating consent info or custom link (optional)

+Sometimes, users may want to change their consent after they have given it.

-Optionally, you can show a floating consent info in the bottom right to allow changing consent later.
+For this you can show a floating button.
+This will always be in the bottom right of the user's screen and allows them to open the cookie banner back up at any time.

 ```jsx
 import { FloatingConsentInfo } from "@vantezzen/react-cookie-banner";